dav100ide/ng-tris/README.md

-# a simple angular boilerplate  with bootstrap
+# a simple angular tic-tac-toe game

-## ATTENTION it doesn't have bootstrap js (no modals, offcanvas or other dynamic components of Bootstrap)
+coded for learning purposes